ctu-mrs/ctu-mrs.github.io/docs/simulation/gazebo/gazebo/drone_spawner.md

 # About

 The `mrs_drone_spawner` is a ROS node written in Python, which allows you to dynamically add drones into your Gazebo simulation.
-We have also developed a Spawner API to facilitate development of new modular Gazebo models derived from the MRS UAV System.
+We have also developed a **Spawner API** to facilitate the development of new modular Gazebo models derived from the MRS UAV System.
 At the core, the spawner handles the following operations:

 * generating an SDF model from the [available templates](https://github.com/ctu-mrs/mrs_uav_system#unmanned-aerial-vehicles)
 * adding optional components (sensors, plugins...) based on the user input